 Generally, closing costs run between 2 and 5 percent of the home’s purchase price.

-7. Amortization Calendar
+7. Amortization Schedule

 An amortization calendar shows you how long it’ll take to pay off your mortgage, how much of your payment goes to the principal, interest and escrow each month, and how much you’ll pay in interest altogether.
 The main benefit of checking out your amortization calendar is that it gives you a fairly precise idea of your mortgage’s total cost.